9ft6/IQT/README.md

 Below is a sample code snippet to illustrate the simplicity of creating a login interface with IQT:

-So you need only 60+ lines of code to make app like this
+So you need only 60+ lines of code to make app like this.
 <p align="center">
   <img src="example/boba.gif" alt="Login Interface Preview">
 </p>